Kamilosok/AI-Labs/Lab 4/README.md

 Write an agent that consistently defeats the agent from **Exercise 3**.

-Unlike the random playout–based strategy, this agent must rely on a **heuristic evaluation function** to assess moves or board positions.
+Unlike the random playout-based strategy, this agent must rely on a **heuristic evaluation function** to assess moves or board positions.
 The heuristic can use any reasonable factors you design *(e.g., material balance, positional features, control of traps, proximity to the opponent’s den, etc.)*.
 The agent may run up to 4x slower than the **Exercise 3** agent.

 ## Exercise 5: Jungle Implementation